Bill tabled to tackle personal mobility aid misuse, mandate ERP 2.0 unit; active mobility rules to start from mid-2026

 Motorists with outstanding charges will no longer face a traffic offence, but will be unable to transact with LTA for services such as road tax renewal or vehicle transfers until payments are settled.

-The ministry did not say when it intends to mandate the installation of the ERP 2.0 unit, but has previously stated the OBU installation exercise is expected to complete by end-2026.
+The ministry did not say when it intends to mandate the installation of the ERP 2.0 unit, but has previously stated the OBU installation exercise is expected to be completed by end-2026.

 OTHER AMENDMENTS